wangtao34/academic11/content/home/experience.md

     Research Description:
     * A novel gait assessment framework was proposed to implement non-intrusive, real-time and automatic depression detection using Kinect
     * Built innovatively a pseudo-velocity model to analyze the gait abnormalities of patients with depression, and explored the gait spatial information for skeleton-based recognition tasks using deep learning based on Riemannian manifolds
-    * Research on feature extraction and recognition classification algorithms of EEG signals, and classification of specific emotions of military soldiers on specific occasions
+    * Research on feature extraction and recognition algorithms of EEG signals, and classification of specific emotions of military soldiers on specific occasions
     * Participate in the collection of a variety of biological signals and development of acquisition equipment.
-I master Keil Vision5, Altium Designer, Solidworks and have STM32 and FPGA usage experience;
+I master Keil Vision5, Altium Designer, Solidworks and have STM32 usage experience;
   location: Lanzhou
   title: Research assistant
 ---